thisisyusub/Flutter-Architecture-Guideline/README.md

 ### It is the folder architecture created by my approach.
 It maybe useful with your contribution to improve architecture.
 Let's explain about each part more deeply.

-> Keep in mind that, following numbered parts are folders.
+> Keep in mind that, following numbered parts are folders or dart files.
 --------

 ## 1. bloc